 Don’t inflate your income or minimize your debt.
 Things can go more smoothly and quickly when the numbers you provided match what the underwriter finds.

 Budget for an affordable home

 Set a house price that you can comfortably afford because you’re likely to have that mortgage payment for a long time.
-Here’s a mortgage calculator to help you.
-You want to leave room in your budget to afford things like a vehicle payment, living expenses and a savings account contribution.
+Try using our mortgage calculator below to help you.
+Remember: You want to leave room in your budget to afford things like a vehicle payment, living expenses and a savings account contribution.